IoTone/matrix-websocket-bridge-ar-xr/README.md

 ## XR UX

-Leverage THreeJS.
+Leverage ThreeJS WebXR.
 It lives in the XR subdirectory and should be compatible with Quest 3, AVP, Frame, or Spectacles.
+In the future, everything will have an XR type interface.
+Count on that.

+TODO

+## TUI

+There will exist a TUI that can either be run on its own, or via XR (inside of a webview component).
+The TUI will allow you to adjust the settings for the server mentioned earlier in the README.
+These env settings should be updatable at runtime instead of being something that can only be touched on a remote server SSH.

+TODO

+## Attributions
 Written by SvenK, code licensed as CC0
 XR/AR portions by IoTone, Inc.